AbsaOSS/hyperdrive-trigger/README.md

 Then, the liquibase maven plugin can be executed, e.g.
 `mvn liquibase:status`

-The docker-compose file creates a container for liquibase.
-To access it, find its container id with `docker ps`, and log into the container using `docker exec -it <container-id> sh`.
-The liquibase binary is located under `/liquibase/liquibase`.
-To execute a command, simply type e.g. `/liquibase/liquibase history`

-## Testdata
-`mvn test -Ptestdata` creates testdata in `localhost:5432/hyperdriver`, assuming the DB-user `hyperdriver` exists.

 # How to contribute
 Please see our [**Contribution Guidelines**](CONTRIBUTING.md).